Imaginary Landscape No. 4 (March No. 2): Structure

 This piece consists of only one movement and the average duration for it is 4 minutes.
 It is scored for 12 radios, each radio calling for two performers, and a conductor.
 Its score looks like a conventional score, with the slight difference that here a half inch equals a quarter note.
 However, accelerandos and ritardandos are also present in the score.
 It is prefaced by an extensive explanation on the indication of durations, station tunings, dynamics (numbers ranging from 3 to 15, 3 being turned on but inaudible, 15 being maximum volume).
 According to Cage, all of these performance parameters were determined by chance operations, rather than conscious decisions.

-Each radio requires two performers to use it: one for tuning and the other for the amplitude and timbre changes.
+Each radio requires two performers to use it: one for frequency tuning and the other for the amplitude and timbre changes.
 This way, what is being publicly broadcast at the time and place of the performance becomes the sonic material of the music, which can be anything, from music and talk to white noise between stations.
 As in the case of Imaginary Landscape No. 2 (March No. 1), this is no conventional march and has no traits that would identify it as such.
 To Cage, this was an exercise in abandoning preferences, erasing all will from the piece and, therefore, the very idea of success.